Mechanical, Biomedical & Manufacturing Engineering

 CAMMS is currently developing thematic knowledge areas that reflect the strengths of the Faculty.
 Themes include: Quality, Lean and Six Sigma; Project Management; Control & Automation; Manufacturing Engineering; Biomedical Engineering; and Sustainable Energy.
 The Centre is an Associate Member of the International Institution for Production Engineering Research (CIRP) and a recognised training provider for Continuing Professional Development (CPD) to Engineers Ireland.
 Tailored courses can be delivered at place of work or at CIT.

-The Head of Department is Dr Ger Kelly.
+The Head of Department is Prof. Ger Kelly.
 The contact details for the department are:

 T: +353 (0)21 433 5438